AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/Visualization.rst

 :math:`>>>` value, location = pf.h.find\_max(‘density’)

 The list goes on.
-A full list of methods and attributes associated with the heirarchy object (and most any yt object or function) can be accessed by the help function:
+A full list of methods and attributes associated with the hierarchy object (and most any yt object or function) can be accessed by the help function:

 :math:`>>>` help(pf.h)